Awesome Limerick clinch All-Ireland four in a row

 Last updated on .From the section Gaelic Games

-Magnificent Limerick won a fourth straight All-Ireland Hurling title as fought back from three down at half-time to beat Kilkenny 0-30 to 2-15.
+Magnificent Limerick won a fourth straight All-Ireland Hurling title as they came from six down in the first half to beat Kilkenny 0-30 to 2-15.

 Eoin Cody's goal helped Kilkenny lead by six after 28 minutes but the margin was trimmed to three by half-time.